timcera/tstoolbox/README.rst

     peak_detection
         Peak and valley detection.
     pick
-        Will pick a column or list of columns from input. plot
+        DEPRECATED: Will pick a column or list of columns from input plot
         Plot data.
     rank
-        Compute numerical data ranks (1 through n) along axis. read
+        Compute numerical data ranks (1 through n) along axis. regression
-        Collect time series from a list of pickle or csv files. remove_trend
+        Regression of one or more time-series or indices to a time-series. remove_trend
         Remove a 'trend'.
     replace